In many of the places on this list, LGBT rights improve every year.

 Here are 20 popular travel destinations that are also notably anti-gay or anti-LGBT.

-This tourism driven nation seems quite prosperous and peaceful, but you may want to reconsider stopping at this antigay destination as you travel.
+This tourism-driven nation seems quite prosperous and peaceful, but you may want to reconsider stopping at this antigay destination as you travel.
 Being gay is still criminalized by current laws.
-Punishments include fines, up to 20 years in prison and even cane whippings.
+Punishments include fines, up to 20 years in prison, and even cane whippings.

 Many will be disappointed to find that this hot vacation spot is actually on the antigay travel list.
-The beautiful island is one of the least gay friendly areas in the world.
+The beautiful island is one of the least gay-friendly areas in the world.
 Violence against gay travelers has increased recently, and discriminating laws enforce punishments that include up to 10 years in prison.

 As one of the wonders of the world, you would think Egypt would be a great place to include in gay travel destinations.
 Unfortunately, being gay is still very taboo in the home of the pyramids.

 This stunning city is quite liberal and progressive.
 So it may come as a surprise that, each year, tourists in Dubai are charged with “gay offenses.”
 Punishments range, but the death penalty is not legally out of the question.
-This antigay places should be avoided as you travel.
+These antigay places should be avoided as you travel.

 Though being gay is not actually illegal, it is best not to be open about orientation in this conservative travel destination.
 The attitude towards gay people is very intolerant, and gay members of the community are still very much underground.

-You might assume that this modern, state of the art city would be open to gay travelers, but the courts have continuously rejected disbanding discriminatory laws.
+You might assume that this modern, state-of-the-art city would be open to gay travelers, but the courts have continuously rejected disbanding discriminatory laws.

 You will be quite disappointed to know that this stunning island vacation destination should be taken off any gay travel lists.
-There has been violence against gay people trying to enjoy a pleasant vacation in Maldives, and being gay is technically illegal.
+There has been violence against gay people trying to enjoy a pleasant vacation in the Maldives, and being gay is technically illegal.